alexpiti/Calc-ScatPat/README.md

 A similar physical-optics tool, **Fresnel-Kirchhoff diffraction (FKD)** from a finite-aperture metasurface, that can be used for imaging or for wireless path-loss calculation between two antennas with scattering off a metasurface, can be found in Section III.A-B of my **2023 paper** ["On the Mobility Effect in UAV-Mounted Absorbing Metasurfaces: A Theoretical and Experimental Study"](https://doi.org/10.1109/ACCESS.2023.3299379).
 A broader discussion/perspective on the physical/wave-optics usage in wireless-communications with metasurfaces can be found in Section III.C therein.
 I plan to add FKD to the present MATLAB toolpack, as it complements HFP.

+Finally, I'm currently working on full-vector formulations for metasurface scattering in both the near- and far-field regimes.
+You can find some information in my recent conference paper ["Analysis and Design of Vector Holographic Metasurfaces"](https://doi.org/10.1109/PIERS62282.2024.10618760).

 Thanks for reading/visiting =)